yiisoft/yii2/framework/UPGRADE-22.md

 `yii\db\Expression` through `ColumnSchema::$defaultValue` instead of the raw string.
-Quoted string literals in expression form (the only default syntax MySQL accepts for `TEXT` and `BLOB` columns, also reported for `DEFAULT ('...')` on other string types) decode to their PHP string value: the character-set introducer is discarded and backslash-escaped quotes and backslashes are resolved. `JSON` defaults are exempt and remain `yii\db\Expression` instances.
+Quoted string literals in expression form (the only default syntax MySQL accepts for `TEXT` and `BLOB` columns, also reported for `DEFAULT ('...')` on other string types) decode to their PHP string value: the character-set introducer is discarded and backslash escape sequences (quotes, backslashes, and control characters such as `\n`) are resolved. `JSON` defaults are exempt and remain `yii\db\Expression` instances.
 Review strict type checks, schema snapshots, and code that calls `ActiveRecord::loadDefaultValues()` for models containing these columns.
 MariaDB reports no `DEFAULT_GENERATED` metadata: its quoted `TEXT` and `BLOB` literal defaults decode the same way, remaining `TEXT` expressions are exposed as `yii\db\Expression`, and a `JSON` default decodes when it is valid JSON and reflects as `yii\db\Expression` otherwise.
 Expression defaults on other MariaDB column types still reflect as plain strings.

 On PostgreSQL, expression-based column defaults reported by `pg_get_expr()` (operator expressions, function calls, and the `nextval(...)` default of a non-primary-key `serial` column) now expose an executable `yii\db\Expression`